winningproduct/learn-portal/content/1-explore/04-personas.md

 ---
-templateKey: "model-post"
-indexingField: 3-Explore
 title: "Personas"
-metaTitle: ""
+metaTitle: "Personas"
-metaDescription: ""
+metaDescription: "Persona answers the question of, Whom do we design for.
+It's a powerful tool in the creation of product functions, and it represents all the users.
+It can be considered as the typical user behavior of all potential users."
 subtitle: A persona is a powerful tool used in the creation of product functions and it represents all the users.
-date: 2019-07-25T15:04:10.000Z
-featuredpost: true
-featuredimage: "/img/Persona.png"
-description: Persona answers the question of, Whom do we design for.
-It's a powerful tool in the creation of product functions, and it represents all the users.
-It can be considered as the typical user behavior of all potential users.

-tags:
+published: false

+metaTags:
   - Explore
   - Persona/User Journey
   - Winning Product Canvas